O-X-L/ansible-opnsense/docs/source/modules/access.rst

 .. warning::

-    This feature is only compatible with OPNSense version >= 25.7
+    This feature is only compatible with OPNsense version >= 25.7

 Definition
 **********